tyconsulting/blog.tyang.github.io/_posts/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 If you (the OpsMgr administrators) are concerned about number of additional objects that are going to be discovered by this release (every DCM baseline on every ConfigMgr 2012 Client monitored by OpsMgr), the DCM Baselines discovery is disabled by default, I have taken an similar approach as configuring Business Critical Desktop monitoring, there is an additional unsealed MP in this release to allow you to cherry pick which endpoints to monitor in this regards.
 <h3>What’s New in Version 1.2.0.0</h3>
 Other than combining David’s SCCM Compliance MP, there are also few other updates included in this release.
-Here’s the full “What’s New” list:
+Here’s the full "What’s New" list:

 <strong>Bug Fix: ConfigMgr 2012 Client Missing Client Health Evaluation (CCMEval) Execution Cycles Monitor alert parameter incorrect</strong>